 </coupling-scheme:serial-implicit>

-The acceleration modifies coupling data in advance().
-This means, what you write to preCICE on the one participant is not the same with what you read on the other participant.
-The data values are stabilized (or “accelerated”) instead.
-This happens also by using values from previous iterations.
-Simply think of a linear combination of previous iterations.
+The acceleration modifies coupling data in advance(), meaning, written values by the one participant are not the same when read by another participant.
+The values are stabilized (or “accelerated”) based on a linear combination of previous iterations.

-• For a parallel coupling, all coupling data is post-processed the same way.
+• For a parallel coupling, all coupling data is accelerated the same way.
 This means all coupling data use the same coefficients for the linear combination.

-• For a serial coupling only coupling that is exchanged from the second to the first participant is post-processed.
+• For a serial coupling, only coupling that is exchanged from the second to the first participant is accelerated.
 Coupling data exchanged in the other direction (from first to second) is not modified.

-Let’s look at an example: For fluid-structure interaction, if we first execute the fluid solver with given interface displacements followed by the structure solver taking forces from the fluid solver and computing new interface displacements, (only) the displacements are post-processed in case of serial coupling.
-For parallel coupling, both displacements and forces are post-processed.
+Example: For fluid-structure interaction ignoring the velocities, if we first execute the fluid solver with given interface displacements followed by the structure solver taking forces from the fluid solver and computing new interface displacements, (only) the displacements are accelerated in case of serial coupling.
+For parallel coupling, both displacements and forces are accelerated.

-• For serial coupling, you can only configure one primary data field, which should correspond to a coupling data field that is exchanged from the second to the first participant.
+• For serial coupling, you can only configure primary data from coupling data which is exchanged from the second to the first participant.
 In the FSI example, the Displacements.

 Now, we know the difference between coupling data and primary data.
 Next, we have a look on how we actually configure the type of acceleration.